May 2025

 February 2025

-Register build artifact from GitHub Actions workflow
+Introduced action to register build artifacts from a GitHub Actions workflow

 (Release ID: 1.59) New feature